Tomahawk (character)

-Tomahawk is an American comic book character whose adventures were published by DC Comics during the 1940s, 1950s and 1960s as a backup feature in Star Spangled Comics and World's Finest Comics and in his own eponymous series.
+Tomahawk is an American comic book character whose adventures were published by DC Comics from the late 1940s to the early 1970s, first as a backup feature in Star Spangled Comics and World's Finest Comics and later in his own eponymous series.
 He was created by writer Joe Samachson and artist Edmond Good, and first appeared in Star-Spangled Comics #69 (June 1947).
-Tomahawk's uniqueness stems in part from the time frame of his adventures: the American Revolutionary War.
+The Tomahawk series is set during the American Revolutionary War.

 Publication history

 Tomahawk was a backup feature in Star Spangled Comics from his first appearance, issue #69 (June 1947) to issue #130 (July 1952), and in World's Finest Comics from issue #33 (Mar.
 1948) until issue #101 (May 1959).

 The Tomahawk series premiered in September 1950, and lasted 140 issues, until June 1972.
 Most stories during this period were by writer France Herron and artist Fred Ray.
 The last ten issues of Tomahawk were titled Son of Tomahawk, featuring the character's son, Hawk Haukins, but the change did not slow the dropping sales which led to the book's cancellation.